muratk3n/thirdwave/en/tweets/2020/week14d.md

 ---

-What does Spanish Flu levels death mean?
-It is said most ppl actively have 200 ppl in their immediate network.
-10 of them will die.
+What does Spanish Flu levels death rate mean?
+A stat says most ppl actively have 200 ppl in their immediate network.
+4 of them will die.

 *2020-4-2 13:0:4*